ship2016/manifest/2016.07.13/README.md

 ###### Constructors
 * A constructor of a class is used to create new objects
-* initializes the instance variables
+* Initializes the instance variables
-* the name of the constructor must be the name of the class
+* The name of the constructor must be the name of the class
-* call a constructor using the 'new' keyword
+* Call a constructor using the 'new' keyword
 ```java
 Mover m = new Mover();
 ```
 * Every time you call the constructor a new object is created!!!
 (THEY ARE DISTINCT)
-* 'NullPointerException' occurs when you are trying to use an object that you did not yet create using a constructor
+* 'NullPointerException' occurs when you are trying to use an object that you did not yet create using its constructor
 * Default constructor does not have any parameters
 * Overloaded constructors have at least one parameter
-* Java will know which constructor to use based on what argumetns are passed in the call
+* Java will know which constructor to use based on what arguments are passed in the call

 * Driver file: Operates or controls a specific device attached to the computer

 ### Arrays
-* similar properties to lists in Python
+* Similar properties to lists in Python
 * Arrays have a fixed size (this is different that in Python)
 ```java